glowiak/the-end-update-mod/README.txt

 Additions:
 -Limestone
 -Limestone Bricks
--Purple End Vulcanic End Biomes (in Beta version of mod this biomes can generate in overworld) -New End Dimension (work in progress)
+-Purple Forest, Vulcanic End Biomes and Purpur Fields (in Beta version of mod this biomes can generate in overworld) -New End Dimension (work in progress)
 -End Magma Block
 -End Purple Rock